 3. Repeat the test of #1 above, but the third time, use an older adult (35 to 65).

-Please note: If all three categories of youngsters, young adults, and older adults do not find your company as listed in the organic search results on the SERP or as a paid advertisement on the SERP, then this points out a problem with your online marketing campaign and a need for adjustment.
+It’s important to recognise that if none of the three groups—youngsters, young adults, and older adults—see your company in the organic search results or as a paid advertisement on the SERP, it indicates an issue with your online marketing strategy that requires modification.

 For those willing to give some simple registration information and an email address, Hubspot offers a free E-book to help beginners learn how to use Google Ads Keyword Planner effectively.